-ETES costs will be significantly lower than classic energy storage solutions.
+The cost of ETES will be significantly lower than other energy storage solutions.
 Even at the pilot stage, a commercial project at GWh scale would be highly competitive compared to other available storage technologies.
 Economies of scale will bring substantial reductions in capital expenditure, while increasing the storage rating.
-Implementation of ETES Switch will lead to a further cut in CAPEX of around 50%.
-What’s more: charging power, storage capacity and discharging power are independently scalable.

 - The first test site with 5 MWh capacity was implemented in 2014

-- Proof of system will start operation with a 120 MWh capacity in 2019
+- Proof of system starts operation with 130 MWh capacity in 2019

-- A pilot plant with an output of around 50 MW will follow in 2020
+- A pilot plant with an output of ~50 MW will follow

 - Commercial rollout is planned with an output of several hundred MW

 The concept of electric thermal energy storage has been extensively tested since 2014.
 First models developed and validated from 2012.

 - Technical specifications were set at 700 kW charging power and 5 MWh storage capacity

 - The project achieved 95% heat storage efficiency

 - Optimizing control algorithms resulted in a 10% increase in storage